Fingerprint Source Identity Lacks Scientific Basis for Legal Certainty

 The report points out that research evaluating the accuracy of fingerprint analysts has found that those well trained can effectively compare a fingerprint lifted from a crime scene against a known fingerprint.
 Yet, such study results may be skewed because, in many instances, fingerprint examiners were aware they were being tested, the report notes.

-In calling for additional research to be undertaken without the knowledge of examiners, the report proposes that fingerprint examiners be walled off from police reports, rap sheets and other material that can unconsciously influence an examiner’s perceptions before forming an opinion about the fingerprints being studied.
+In calling for additional research to ensure that latent print examinations are valid, the AAAS and the PCAST reports propose such studies be conducted without the knowledge of examiners.
+The testing approach, known as “test-blind,” keeps fingerprint examiners walled off from police reports, rap sheets and other material that can unconsciously influence an examiner’s perceptions before forming an opinion about the fingerprints being studied.

 The FBI Laboratory, for instance, has adopted such workflow procedures, known as context management procedures, to limit the amount of information examiners are provided at different stages of their analysis to reduce the influence such information can have on conclusions drawn.